Radiotherapy is a common treatment for different types of eye cancer.

 When you might have it

-Radiotherapy treatment for eye lymphoma usually includes both eyes being treated.
+Your doctor may suggest radiotherapy treatment similar to that used for non-Hodgkin lymphoma.
+Radiotherapy for eye lymphoma can include both eyes.
 This is because there is a high chance of the cancer being present in both eyes.